pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

   after_save { Keen.publish 'products' , self }
 end
 ```
-<code>after_save</code> is a [callback hook](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html) which is executed every time a product  in our application's database.
+<code>after_save</code> is a [callback hook](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html) that is executed every time a product in our application's database is created.
 The <code>Keen.publish</code>  method provided by the Keen.IO's Ruby SDK accepts two parameters.
 The first parameter is the collection that is going to be interacted with and the second parameter is the data.
 In this case, <code>self</code> refers to the particular instance of the model itself, which means that we are going to send all the parameters of the Product model (name, price, favorites, etc) every time a particular object is created.

 > **Recording events vs recording entities**
 > When you are doing analytics, you must always think about data in terms of events, not collections.
 In this tutorial, we are not recording the products themselves, we are only recording the event of their creation.
 The product entity should stay in the database of the application.
 What's important is the data each event generates.
 Read more on the topic [here](https://keen.io/blog/53958349217/analytics-for-hackers-how-to-think-about-event-data).